 6 Ways to Label Clothes

 There is no single best way to label clothes due to different types of fabrics and how the garment is designed.
-Labeling options vary in cost and you must decide if the label will be permanent or may need to be removed in the future.
-This guide will help you decide which type of labeling works best for you and your budget.
+Labeling options vary in cost, and you must decide if the label will be permanent or may need to be removed in the future.

-The easiest and least expensive way to label clothing is with a permanent ink laundry marker.
+The easiest and least expensive way to label clothing is with a permanent ink laundry marker or colorful fabric marker.
 The indelible ink lasts through many trips through the washing machine and is quick to use.
 The downside is that the ink can bleed through the fabric to the outside of a garment.
 And, once it does, the stain is permanent.

 Another downside of using a permanent marker is you may also have some unhappy hand-me-down recipients if an older sibling's name is on the shirt.
 A good suggestion is to use the family's last name only.
 It should also be noted that most items that are marked with indelible ink are not accepted by consignment shops for resale and are not usable by charities that distribute used clothing since the name is visible.

 Customized self-inking stamps can be purchased to mark clothing.
 Again, they are quick and easy to use and but have the same limitations as a permanent ink laundry marker.
 The ink can bleed through the fabric and is impossible to remove.

 You can make your own iron-on labels using twill tape, a laundry marker, and some fusible web (available online or at any craft store).
 This is a particularly helpful DIY to know if your child springs the need for labels on you at the last minute.

 Stick-On Fabric Labels